Q. Will my credits transfer to John Carroll University?

-A. At orientation, you will be assigned an advisor, usually from the field you are interested in, who will answer any questions you may have and register you for classes.
+A. At Transfer Registration Day, you will be assigned an advisor, usually from the field you are interested in, who will answer any questions you may have and register you for classes.
 You will then be assigned to an academic advisor once the semester begins.
 Click here to go to the Academic Advising web page.

 Q. Are there internships available at John Carroll?

 A. Many departments do offer internships for junior and senior students, as well as summer internships for all students.
 If you would like to work in an internship outside your major, you can contact the Career Center and they will assist you in your search.

 Q. If I was academically dismissed from another college may I attend John Carroll?

 A. Students who have been dismissed can make an appointment with a transfer counselor in order to discuss their situation.
 However, generally our transfer students must carry a 2.5 GPA in order to attend, and submit a completed transfer reference form.
 In order for a student to be considered for admission once they have been academically dismissed, they must have been out of school for at least one calendar year.